 The services of a qualified drilling subcontractor are required for the installation of all monitoring wells at the Albany Ford site.
 Proposed well locations are shown on Figure 3.
 Monitoring wells will be constructed of 4-inch diameter Schedule 40 polyvinyl chloride (PVC) flush-threaded casing.
 Well screen will consist of 10 feet of flush-threaded 4-inch diameter, 20 slot for all wells (Actual slot size will be determined by sieve analysis in the field).
-The borings will be drilled with a hollow stem auger with an outer diameter of 8 inches.
-All monitoring wells will be constructed in compliance with Alameda County and State of California regulations and will be installed under the supervision of a geologist registered in the State of California.
-All wells will be screened in the upper aquifer, or perched water-bearing zone.
-The sand pack for the screened interval will extend from the base of the aquifer to one foot above the water bearing zone.
+The borings will be drilled with a hollow stem auger with an outer diameter of 12 inches.
+The monitoring wells will be constructed in compliance with Alameda County and State of California regulations and will be installed under the supervision of a geologist registered in the State of California.
+All wells will be screened in the shallow groundwater, or perched water-bearing zone if encountered.
+The screened interval will extend approximately 5-feet above the top of the water-bearing zone.
+The sand pack will be completed approximately 3-feet above the top of the screen.
 A two-foot seal consisting of bentonite chips will be placed above the sand pack and hydrated in place by the driller.
 Cement-bentonite grout mixture will be used to seal the monitoring well casing and will extend from the bentonite seal to approximately one foot below ground surface.
 A flush-mounted, traffic rated Cristy box will be concreted to surface above the well casing.
-A 4-inch locking cap and padlock will be used to protect the well and prevent vandalism.
+A 6-inch locking cap and padlock will be used to protect the well and prevent vandalism.
 General designs for the wells are shown on Figure 4.